 Emotion regulation is an important skill that emerges and develops rapidly across the early childhood years, setting the stage for many important academic, social, and behavioral outcomes, yet we still know very little about how exactly emotion regulation works in young children.

 We develop and use developmentally sensitive games that are exciting, fun, and teach children about their feelings.
 We study how children’s brain activity, physiological responses, and behaviors all work together during different kinds of emotional challenges.
+We also seek to understand how children’s emotion regulation is shaped by their caregivers and environments, and are particularly interested in studying families from diverse racial and ethnic backgrounds.
 By studying the many different ways that young children learn to become aware of, express, and control their emotions, our laboratory hopes to contribute to a better understanding of healthy child development and how to better identify and treat children at risk for mood and behavior problems.

 3/20/2019: Congratulations to Dr. Adam Grabell on being named a 2019-2020 Class of Family Research Scholar by the Center for Research on Families!
 You can learn more here: https://www.umass.edu/newsoffice/article/center-research-families-names-2019-20

 2/13/19: Dr. Adam Grabell and collaborator Dr. Jeremy Gummeson have been awarded a seed grant from the Institute of Applied Life Sciences’ (IALS) Center for Personalized Health Monitoring for their new project studying tantrums in young children!
 Learn more here: https://www.umass.edu/newsoffice/article/grabell-gummeson-have-ials-grant-study

 05/16/2018: Congratulations to our undergraduate RA Angela Mirisola on winning the William Lee Science Impact Program Fellowship!